larryn-tech/dtc-de-zoomcamp/01-docker-terraform/terraform/README.md

 ```
 Terraform will download and install the providers defined in the configuration files into the current directory.

-The configuration can be validatted with the following command:
+The configuration can be validated with the following command:
 ```shell
 terraform validate
 ```